 - Chocolate bars and potato chips in higher altitudes are very expensive.
 It’s better to carry those basics with you from Kathmandu.
 They are cheap in Kathmandu.

-- Carry some general medicines in case of altitude sickness.
+- Carry some general medicines in case of altitude sickness during Everest Base Camp trek.
 Also, if you feel difficulty walking in height, walk slowly.
 And rest more.

 Cost for the Helicopter

-If you don’t want to return all the way to Lukla from the Base Camp, you can choose EBC Trek with Helicopter return package, which costs $3449(Gorakshep to Kathmandu).
-You can get in touch with us for the Everest helicopter tour
+If you don’t want to return all the way to Lukla from the Base Camp, you can choose Everest Base Camp Trek with Helicopter return package, which costs $2449(Gorakshep to Kathmandu).
+You can get in touch with us for the Everest helicopter tour.

 Conclusion